r4pi/r4pi.org/README.md

 You must be running the official Raspberry Pi OS (previously called Raspbian) on your system and it must be up to date.

-Technically, the software should work on all version sof the Pi, however due to memory consdtraints with older versions and the Pi Zero, we Recommend a Raspberry Pi 4.
+Technically, the software should work on all version sof the Pi, however due to memory constraints with older versions and the Pi Zero, we Recommend a Raspberry Pi 4.

 ## Setting thigs up